Pwalugu Multipurpose Dam: Overview

 The dam at this location has been in the country's plans as far back as the 1990s.
 In 2013, with financial help from the French Development Agency (ADF), and technical assistance from the World Bank, an Environmental and Social Impact Assessment (ESIA) and feasibility study for the construction of a multi-purpose dam and irrigation scheme, were carried out for this site.

 In April 2021 the Ghanaian ministerial cabinet approved the project.
 There had been hesitation to approve the developmental infrastructure project due to the high construction bill, budgeted at US$993 million.

 It is reported that the 60 megawatts of hydroelectricity generated here will be complemented by a 50 megawatt solar park to be constructed at Kurugu, in East Mamprusi Municipal District, in the North East Region.
 When completed this combined hydroelectricity/solar power complex will be the first of its kind in Ghana.

 Funding

 The renewable energy infrastructure project is being developed by the government of Ghana.
-Partial funding for the early statges was received from the Agence française de développement and the World Bank Group.
+Partial funding for the early stages was received from the Agence française de développement and the World Bank Group.